nickalai/Elixir/Elixir-Setup.md

 Atom requires an additional package download.
 This can be done by navigating to Packages -> Settings View -> Install Packages/Themes, then searching for Elixir and Erlang.
 Download the top 2 packages for both.
 For Elixir, they're called "language-elixir" and "autocomplete-elixir".
 For Erlang, they're called "language-erlang" and "autocomplete-erlang".

 ### Sublime ###
 Sublime already has support for Elixir (but if you want code completion, syntax highlighting, errors and warnings additional packages need to be downloaded).
+In order to have access to the above features, simply follow the instructions in the README of this [repository](https://github.com/elixir-editors/elixir-tmbundle)